How it works

 In this article, we’ll dive into the art of performing market research in the fashion business.
 This knowledge will be useful for not only brand managers, marketers and insights professionals, but anyone who wants to get ahead of the game by getting in the head of their customers.
 The right fashion market research tools can help you to:

 Fashion market research is all about understanding what your target group wants, and will want in the future.
-From their spending patterns to the effectiveness of campaigns, fashion market research covers everything that helps you uncover business opportunities for the next season—and many more after.
+From their spending patterns to the effectiveness of campaigns, fashion market research and market trend analysis covers everything that helps you uncover business opportunities for the next season—and many more after.

 The goals of fashion market research vary.
 A brand that’s getting ready for their first collection to drop might want to look into how big the potential is for their future market share, to decide whether it’s worth it or not to go live.